Code-Partners/smartinspect-python-library/README.rst

     :alt: SmartInspect

-``smartinspect`` is a client library to integrate SmartInspect logging into Python applications.
+``smartinspect-py`` is a client library to integrate SmartInspect logging into Python applications.
 It also has a SmartInspect Handler which can be used to dispatch Python ``logging`` log records to the destination defined by SmartInspect.